sarathlal/sarathlal.github.io/_posts/2025-4-25-wordpress-gutenberg-fse-react-course.md

   - Gutenberg
 ---

 WordPress has changed a lot over the years.
 It’s no longer just about PHP templates and shortcodes.
-With the introduction of Gutenberg, block themes, Full Site Editing, and React, the way we build WordPress sites has evolved.
+With the introduction of Gutenberg, block themes, Full Site Editing (FSE), and React, the way we build WordPress sites has evolved.
 And if you’ve been working with WordPress for a long time like I have, you’ve probably felt the gap growing between the old way of doing things and what’s considered modern today.

 I’ve been a WordPress developer for over 11 years.
-I’m comfortable with building custom plugins, classic themes, and WooCommerce setups.
+I’m comfortable building custom plugins, classic themes, and WooCommerce setups.
 But I realized I was missing some of the newer skills like block development, theme.json, Full Site Editing, and especially React.

 So I decided to do something about it.

-I created a 28-day learning plan that helps developers like me get up to speed with everything modern in WordPress.
+I created a 28-day learning plan to help developers like me get up to speed with everything modern in WordPress.
 I used AI tools every day as my learning assistant.
-Each day I focused on a small part of the modern WordPress stack, learned the theory, and applied it by building something practical.
+Each day, I focused on a small part of the modern WordPress stack, learned the theory, and applied it by building something practical.

-This blog post contains the full 4-week plan, broken down into daily tasks.
-Each day includes clear prompts you can use directly with an AI tool, practical coding exercises, and instructions for when to upload your project code for continuation.
+If you’re trying to level up your WordPress skills and want a structured way to learn Gutenberg, React, FSE, and more, this plan is for you.

-If you're trying to level up your WordPress skills and want a structured way to learn Gutenberg, React, FSE, and more, this plan is for you.
+---

 ## What You’ll Learn